Margaret Hamilton (actress)

-Margaret Brainard Hamilton (December 9, 1902 – May 16, 1985) was an American actress and educator.
-She was best known for her portrayal of the Wicked Witch of the West, and her Kansas counterpart Almira Gulch, in the 1939 Metro-Goldwyn-Mayer film The Wizard of Oz.
+Margaret Brainard Hamilton (December 9, 1902 – May 16, 1985) was an American actress, vaudevillian and educator, whose fifty-year career in entertainment spanned theater, film, radio and television.
+She often played villains and was best known for her portrayal of the Wicked Witch of the West and her Kansas counterpart Almira Gulch in the 1939 Metro-Goldwyn-Mayer film The Wizard of Oz.

 A former schoolteacher, she worked as a character actress in films for seven years before she was offered the role that defined her public image.
 In later years, Hamilton appeared in films and made frequent cameo appearances on television sitcoms and commercials.
 She also gained recognition for her work as an advocate of causes designed to benefit children and animals and retained a lifelong commitment to public education.

+Her role as the Wicked Witch of the West is ranked by the American Film Institute as Hollywood's fourth-greatest villain of all time and the all time greatest female villain.

 Early life

-Hamilton was born in Cleveland, Ohio and practiced her craft doing children's theater while she was a Junior League of Cleveland member.
-Hamilton made her debut as a "professional entertainer" on December 9, 1929, in a "program of 'heart rending songs'" in the Charles S. Brooks Theater at the Cleveland Play House.
+Hamilton was born in Cleveland, Ohio, the daughter of W.J.
+Hamilton and Jennie Adams, and practiced her craft doing children's theater while she was a Junior League of Cleveland member.
+She attended Hathaway Brown School.

+Hamilton began her acting career at the Cleveland Play House as an ensemble member in a production of The Brothers Karamazov, while studying acting and Pantomime under Maria Ouspenskaya.
+Her first major role at the Play House was as the First Witch in a production of Macbeth.
+She would go on to play numerous comedic roles, including circus performer Charlotta Ivanovna in Chekov's The Cherry Orchard, and the sultry Miss Prosperine Garnett in Candida.
+She was praised in the press for her range as both a comedian and a serious actress.

+In December 1929, she starred in a musical vaudeville act titled Heartrending and Humorous Songs of 1840, 1890, and 1929.
 Before she turned to acting exclusively, her parents insisted she attend Wheelock College in Boston, which she did, later becoming a kindergarten teacher.